cardano-foundation/CIPs/CIP-0088/README.md

 ### Acceptance Criteria

-- [ ] This CIP should receive feedback, criticism, and refinement from: CIP Editors and the community of people involved with token projects (both NFT and FT) to review any weaknesses or areas of improvement.
+- [X] This CIP should receive feedback, criticism, and refinement from: CIP Editors and the community of people involved with token projects (both NFT and FT) to review any weaknesses or areas of improvement.
-- [ ] Guidelines and examples of publication of data as well as discovery and validation should be included as part of of criteria for acceptance.
+- [ ] Guidelines and examples of publication of data as well as discovery and validation should be included as part of criteria for acceptance.
-- [ ] Specifications should be updated to be written in both JSON Schema and CBOR CDDL format for maximum compatibility.
+- [X] Specifications should be updated to be written in both JSON Schema and CBOR CDDL format for maximum compatibility.
 - [ ] Implementation and use demonstrated by the community: Token Projects, Blockchain Explorers, Wallets, Marketplaces/DEXes.

 #### TO-DO ACCEPTANCE ACTIONS ####

-- [ ] Convert schema specifications to CDDL format
+- [ ] Publish instructions and tooling for publication and verification of certificates
-- [ ] Publish instructions and tooling for publication and verification
+- [ ] Develop standard for validation of Smart Contract minted tokens

 ### Implementation Plan